uniment/Objects.jl/README.md

 ### Multiple Inheritance

 Strictly speaking, multiple inheritance isn't implemented.
 But it's easy to splat objects together to compose a new object that takes traits from multiple objects.
+This is more than likely good enough for just about anything.

 ```julia
 parent = Object(firstname="Jeanette", lastname="Smith", hobby="Fishing")